May 17, 2017

 PUBLIC DRAWING SPECIFICATIONS FOR MASTER JURY WHEELS

 Pursuant to 28 U.S.C., Sec.
 1861, all litigants "have the right to grand and petit jurors selected at random from a fair cross section of the community."
-This court uses a two-step process to select jurors.
-First, a Master Jury Wheel is created by selecting names at random from the voter registration lists or lists of actual voters from each general election, Presidential and Gubernatorial.
-Then names are randomly drawn periodically from the Master Jury Wheel to receive juror qualification questionnaires /summons.
+This court uses a two-step process to select potential jurors.
+First, a Master Jury Wheel is created every two years by randomly selecting names from the voter records from each general election, presidential and gubernatorial.
+Second, names are then randomly drawn periodically from the Master Jury Wheel to create a qualified pool of potential jurors.
+Participants randomly drawn will first receive an instructional letter/summons directing them to complete their qualification questionnaire on line using eJUROR.
+If one does not have internet access, they can call for a paper qualification questionnaire to be mailed to them.
 Individuals' answers to these questions determine whether they are legally qualified to serve.
-If so the names of those persons are put on a second wheel, a Qualified Jury Wheel.
-As prospective jurors are needed for a specific trial or grand jury, juror summonses are sent to persons randomly selected from the Qualified Wheel.
+If so, the names of those persons are put into a qualified pool of potential jurors.
+As prospective jurors are needed for a specific trial or grand jury panels, a Notice to Appear is sent to persons randomly selected from the qualified pool.
 All of these selections are carried out through a properly programmed electronic data processing system for pure randomized selection.
 The pure randomized process ensures that the mathematical odds of any single name being picked are substantially equal.